bruce-mig/spring-batch/README.md

 This repository demonstrates the process of batch file polling and upload into a database through batch processing.

+NB: For batch processing with Apache Kafka, checkout the `ft/kafka` branch in this repository.

 ---

 ## Introduction